Giants get 6 shutout innings from Webb, beat Reds 6-3 - WHIZ News

 Wilmer Flores, Mike Yastrzemski and Mauricio Dubón connected for the NL West-leading Giants.

-Webb (3-3) gave up six hits, struck out four and walked a batter.
-The Reds left the bases loaded in the second inning, but Webb didn’t allow a runner past second for the rest of his outing and induced a pair of double-play balls.
+Webb (3-3) gave up six hits, struck out four and walked a batter before exiting with some shoulder soreness.
+The Reds left the bases loaded in the second inning, but Webb didn’t allow a runner past second for the rest of his outing.
+He got 10 groundball outs, including two double plays.

+“When I’ve good tempo and I’m throwing my sinker for strikes, I think that’s a good recipe for success,” he said.

+Webb didn’t come out for the seventh because of some shoulder soreness he said he’s experienced before.
+He’s not sure yet if or how much it will limit him going forward.

 The Reds didn’t help themselves defensively.

-The Giants loaded the bases in the first inning against Sonny Gray (0-3) and pushed a run across when second basemen Jonathan India misplayed a potential inning-ending double-play ball.
+The Giants loaded the bases in the first inning against Sonny Gray (0-3) and pushed a run across when second baseman Jonathan India misplayed a potential inning-ending double-play ball.

 In the Giants fourth, shortstop Eugenio Suárez misplayed a grounder that allowed Brandon Crawford to reach.
 Flores followed with his third home run of the season, a shot into the first row of the right-field stands.